jzell001/rshell/README.md

  <li>rshell throws out an logic error code if user enters a single command
  (ex: echo hello) and ends it with an "||" or "&&".
 Does not occure in the case of ending a command with a ";"</li>
+ <li>we are unable to implement perror() for our execvp system call.
+When it
+ was implemented perror("execvp failed") would cause it to output "exevcp
+ failed: Success" to the terminal.
+As a result we implement our own version of perror that will notify the user when a execvp has failed to run.
+Our version outputs "bash: -command-: command not found" to the terminal.</li>

 <li>The code was tested on the following commands:
 <ul>